Bridge collapse leaves at least 20 dead in Italian city of Genoa

 There was initial confusion over the exact death toll and officials are still searching for people in the rubble after the incident at noon local time (11am BST).
 Firefighters said two people were pulled alive from vehicles in the debris and taken to hospital by helicopter.

+Genoa mayor Marco Bucci said 25 people had died, with 11 others who were injured having been pulled from the rubble.

-The head of Italy’s civil protection agency, Angelo Borrelli, told reporters at a news conference in Rome that the collapse left 20 people dead and 13 injured.
+The head of Italy’s civil protection agency, Angelo Borrelli, told reporters at a news conference in Rome earlier that the collapse left 20 people dead and 13 injured.
 He said all the victims appeared to have been in vehicles which plunged from the bridge.

-Earlier, an Italian transport official, Edoardo Rixi, had said that 22 people were killed and eight others were hurt in the collapse.
+Before this, an Italian transport official, Edoardo Rixi, had said that 22 people were killed and eight others were hurt in the collapse.

 Mr Borrelli said between 30 and 35 cars and three heavy trucks were caught up as a 260ft stretch of the bridge collapsed.